ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 that might be employed are similar to TLS early data.

-It is the responsibility of the application that uses Oblivious HTTP to either reject replayed requests or to ensure that replayed requests have no adverse effects on their operation.
+It is the responsibility of the application that uses Oblivious HTTP to either reject replayed requests or ensure that replayed requests have no adverse effect on their operation.
 This section describes some approaches that are universally applicable and suggestions for more targeted techniques.

 A Client or Oblivious Relay Resource MUST NOT automatically attempt to retry a